mytechnotalent/STM32F401_EEPROM_Driver/README.md

 .section .rodata                                      // read-only data section

 /**
- * Initialized global data.
+ * Initialized Gbl data.
- * The .data section is used for initialized global or static variables.
+ * The .data section is used for initialized Gbl or static variables.
  */
 .section .data                                        // data section

 /**
- * Uninitialized global data.
+ * Uninitialized Gbl data.
- * The .bss section is used for uninitialized global or static variables.
+ * The .bss section is used for uninitialized Gbl or static variables.
  */
 .section .bss                                         // BSS section
 ```